Life Sciences QMS: Quality Management for Biotech, Pharma, and Research

 Investigator Site Training Records

-GCP requires that all personnel involved in conducting a clinical trial be qualified by education, training, and experience to perform their respective tasks.
+ICH E6(R3) requires that all personnel involved in conducting a clinical trial be qualified by education, training, and experience to perform their respective tasks.
 The sponsor is responsible for ensuring that investigator site staff are trained on the protocol, the investigational product, and applicable GCP requirements.
-Training records for site personnel must be maintained by the sponsor or CRO and must be available for regulatory inspection. eLeaP’s training matrix manages site-specific training requirements by study and site, with completion records traceable to the protocol version and the investigational product information version that were current at the time of training.
+Training records for site personnel must be maintained by the sponsor or CRO and must be available for regulatory inspection. eLeaP’s training matrix manages site-specific training requirements by study and site, with completion records traceable to specific protocol amendments and investigator brochure revisions assigned within the integrated LMS.

 Study-Specific Document Control